srinivasbe-07/algotrading/pineScripting/swing/readme.md

 - 📅 **Options Trading Support**: Supports trading based on selected weekdays for options strategies.
 - 🎯 **Target Profit**: 0.5% default profit target with customizable settings.
 - 🔔 **Alerts**: Notifies you of entry and exit signals with TradingView alerts.
+- 🕒 **3:16 PM Exit for Intraday**: Automatically exits all open positions at 3:16 PM for intraday trading.

 ---